 Organizational Culture – 5 Levels of Corporate Culture Change – Arthur Carmazzi

-In this Knights of Transformation video, Arthur Carmazzi will be sharing on Organizational Culture – The 5 Levels of corporate culture change to be more precise.
-The idea is that company culture has levels.
+In this Knights of Transformation video, Arthur Carmazzi will be sharing on Organizational Culture Evolution – The 5 Levels of corporate culture change to be more precise.
+The idea is that company culture has levels, and each level is a culture evolution.
 From the bottom of the most dysfunctional organizational culture to the most effective leadership enriched culture.
 Each has its characteristics and each culture has actions that can be taken to evolve it to the next corporate culture level.
 Watch the video then look below to see the organizational culture evolution strategies for each… and don’t forget to test your organizational culture level with the free corporate culture assessment at: www.cultureevolution.com

 Blame Organizational Culture